 NEW: Due to the technical nature of the CIS program and the success CIS students have after gaining more hands-on experience, CIS-199 students are required to work 50 hours for each credit but still retain the option of either submitting a mid-term paper or participating in the online Weekly Discussions.

 This orientation is designed to explain what the program is about and provide you enough information and tools to complete the class successfully.
 If you've read the Course Syllabus and this online orientation and you still have some questions, you can email me or meet with me to discuss your concerns.
 There is a short quiz at the end of this online orientation that will test your knowledge of the course requirements.
 If you have taken a 199 class in a previous quarter, you do not need to complete another orientation quiz but I recommend you review the syllabus and this orientation again to be sure there have not been any changes since the last time.

-There are seven assignments to complete for each class.
+There are eight assignments to complete for each class.
 All assignments are listed in the Course Syllabus, with the date they are due.
 The first two assignments, the Learning Contract and Learning Objectives are due during the second week of the quarter.

 Learning Contract must be submitted before you begin work.
 It is a simple fill-in-the-blank for that shows who you are, who you're working for, what your job will be and which credit option you've selected.
 It should be signed by you, your work supervisor and faculty.
 The last signature is for me when you turn it in.